i0brendan0/pokecrystal2/README.md

 * Add more Egg moves.
 * Add more Level Up moves.
 * Add more TM moves.
-* Add starters, Legendary Birds, Mew, and Mewtwo into the game to be caught.
+* Add starters, Mew, and Mewtwo into the game to be caught.
 * Update all trainers' Pokemon with newly aquired moves.
 * Edit certain trainers' Pokemon to fit better with other edits.
 * Add a Dark type boost after beating Karen.